Hotel rating: Australia

 In Australia, the industry accommodation rating scheme and Star Rating trademarks, known as Star Ratings Australia, are owned by the Australian Tourism Industry Council.
 A Star Rating represents the quality and condition of guest facilities which is determined by 200 criteria.
 Star Ratings are awarded to hotels, motels, serviced apartments, self-catering, hosted accommodation and caravan-holiday parks.
 The scheme uses physical visits, reviews and mystery guest stays to make their accreditation on the accommodation's ratings.

 Australia's star ratings have been operating since the 1950s as both an accreditation as well as a booking service.
 It was first owned by the state based automobile clubs including NRMA, RACV, RACQ, RAC, RAA and RACT.
 It was then organized by the Australian Automobile Association Tourism (AAA Tourism) as a peak body.
 However, the booking service in the motoring clubs was not continued and later the annual accommodation guide book ceased to be printed with the accommodation guide going online.
 AAA Tourism closed in 2013, but Star Ratings Australia continued as an inspection and star rating service only, as well as an accommodation website.

-In 2015 Star Ratings Australia became one of the first independent accommodation classification systems in the world to incorporate a consumer 'voice'.
+In 2015 Star Ratings Australia became one of the first independent accommodation classification systems in the world to incorporate consumer opinions.
 Their website also shows a Travellers' Rating which is presented in parallel to the independent Star Rating and is an aggregate of past guest ratings and reviews from more than 100 websites in 45 different languages.
 The rating is shown as a 10 point score.
 Weighting applies to the popularity of the source site and the date of the last guest review.
 The William Angliss Institute in Melbourne developed an independent benchmarking framework to show if a property has met or exceeded guest expectations.

 On 28 February 2017, Michael Reed, CEO of Australian Motoring Services, advised clients of the closure of Star Ratings Australia brand and asked to remove star rating and automobile club logos from their accommodation and promotional information by June 2017.
 It was said that competition from online travel agencies such as TripAdvisor and their customer rating system led to its demise.

 The brand was then transferred to the Australian Tourism Industry Council.
 In early 2019, Star Ratings were rebranded under the council's "Quality Tourism" Accreditation Program.

 Star Ratings in Australia stand for independently reviewed quality standards and are defined as such: